-It is not a regular part of my practice to search for clients on Google or Facebook or other search engines.
-Extremely rare exceptions may be made during times of crisis.
-If I have a reason to suspect that you are in danger and you have not been in touch with me via our usual means (coming to appointments, phone, or email) there might be an instance in which using a search engine (to find you, find someone close to you, or to check on your recent status updates) becomes necessary as part of ensuring your welfare.
+It is not a regular part of my practice to search for clients on Google, Facebook, or other search engines.
+Extremely rare exceptions may be made during times of crisis or other extenuating circumstances.
 These are unusual situations and if I ever resort to such means, I will discuss it with you when we next meet.

 Business Review Sites